USC women open 2016 ranked No. 2 in the land, and the USC men are No. 8.

 Smith is the only men’s tennis coach ever to lead four different men’s programs to national top-25 rankings and is one of only two coaches to guide three different schools to the NCAA quarterfinals and top-5 national rankings (USC, Pepperdine and Fresno State).

-Smith, who has been named conference coach of the year 10 times during his career, was the only men’s coach to take two different schools to the quarterfinal round of the NCAA Championships in the 1990s -- doing so at Fresno State in 1996 and Pepperdine in 1998.
-Additionally, Smith was the only men’s coach whose teams did not lose a match in NCAA regional play (under the previous championship format).
+Smith was the only men’s coach to take two different schools to the NCAA quarterfinals in the 1990s (Fresno State in 1996 and Pepperdine in 1998).
+Additionally, Smith was the only men’s coach whose teams did not lose a match in NCAA regional play (under the previous format).

-Smith, 47, earned a bachelor’s degree in liberal studies (while coaching the men’s tennis team) from Long Beach State in 1987 and was a four-year letter winner for the 49ers.
-After playing professionally for 15 months and competing in such prestigious events as the U.S. Open and Wimbledon, Smith returned to Long Beach State and became the youngest Division I men’s tennis head coach at age 23.
+Smith, 51, earned a bachelor’s in liberal studies (while coaching the men’s tennis team) from Long Beach State in 1987 and was a four-year letter winner for the 49ers.
+After playing professionally for 15 months and competing at the U.S. Open and Wimbledon, Smith returned to Long Beach State and became the youngest Division I men’s tennis head coach at age 23.
 He served as the 49ers’ head coach for four years (1988-91), compiling an overall record of 50-47 (.515).
-In 1989, Long Beach State went 15-11 and completed the season ranked No. 25 nationally.